 Many top-lane beginners often ask the same question - what should I pick?

 If you are not the Napoleon kind of a player and you rather follow than lead, then picking a heavy CC melee tank is your option.
-You can still carry while the only sort of damage you’re dishing out are the Sunfire Cape ticks and 20 damage auto attacks.
+You can still carry while the only sort of damage you’re dishing out is the Sunfire Cape ticks and 20 damage auto-attacks.
 If your ADC remains untouched thanks to your infinite CC, he will kill everybody, even if he has no hands and he kept feeding throughout the laning phase.

 Another important question - melee or ranged?
-Ranged champions have natural advantage over melee.
+Ranged champions have a natural advantage over melee.
 They can harass for free.
 But they require more skill and training, provide less CC and are generally squisher.
-You'd need to learn how to kite, cancel auto attack animations, and so on.
+You'd need to learn how to kite, cancel auto-attack animations, and so on.
 It’s a price for having that range advantage.

 Many coaches, guides and pro players share the view that it is best to have three or four champs to play in the solo queue.
-Playing fewer champions increases your proficiency, experience, matchup knowledge etc. For good all-rounded champion pool I’d suggest playing one carry, one tank and maybe one AP champion.
-This way you will fit into most compositions and you’ll be less scared of getting banned out or counterpicked.
+Playing fewer champions increases your proficiency, experience, matchup knowledge, etc. For a good all-rounded champion pool, I’d suggest playing one carry, one tank and maybe one AP champion.
+This way you will fit into most compositions and you’ll be less scared of getting banned out or counter picked.

-The match begins in the champion select.
+The match begins in the champion selection.
 Here is where you should plan how you will play.

 There is a possibility of showing to your team what you wanna play.
-If you have first pick you can blind pick your main champion if you feel good about it.
+If you have first picked you can blind pick your main champion if you feel good about it.

 Watch the opponents and their picks.
 After some time spent playing League of Legends you will be more or less able to guess, what you are up against.
-For example there is a small chance that Malphite or Riven will go any other lane than top.
+For example, there is a small chance that Malphite or Riven will go any other lane than the top.